XML RSS

 If you lose around 10 percent of your body weight in fluids you are considered dehydrated, and a two percent fluctuation can affect your athletic performance and mental abilities.

-At any given time, 60 percent of our body weight is made up of water.
 Water is a crucial part of our life and necessary for our survival.
 Optimal water intake ensures that our bodies are functioning at peak efficiency.

 If you're healthy and live a clean and active life you do not have to worry about how much water you drink.
 Your instincts will most likely be working well and your body will tell you when it is time to drink.